phantom101/Python-Watchdog/README.md

 A linux system and following common python libraries are used: configparser, threading, subprocess, time, os

 ## Example
-Just copy all the files in a folder and run example.py to play around.
+Just copy all the files in a folder and run example.py to play around.</br>
+The example.py will start a watchdog based on watchdog.ini (Start test1.py ans test2.py)</br>
+test2.py will run in an error after 20sec and trigger a restart.</br>

 ## Important
 The main process (your main script where you start the watchdog) has to run all the time. (infinite loop)</br>